Skip to main content

 Can I use this calculator with metric measurements?

 Yes.
 Use the Imperial / Metric toggle at the top of the calculator.
-The form switches between feet/inches and meters/centimeters, density inputs flip between lb/cu ft and kg/m³, and the results show tons, cubic yards, and square feet in imperial mode or tonnes, cubic meters, and square meters in metric mode.
-Reference tables and FAQ examples carry both units throughout the page.
+The form switches between feet/inches and meters/centimeters, density inputs change between lb/cu ft and kg/m³, and the results show tons, cubic yards, and square feet in imperial mode or tonnes, cubic meters, and square meters in metric mode.
+The reference tables follow the active unit system.

 Related calculators